untillpro/scm4j/scm4j-template/README.md

 # Overview

-Changes in readme

-# Terms
+What it is

-# How It Works
+# Usage

+How to use this module

+# Under the Hood

+How it works: interactions of core classes